josueRodriguez18/CELAB/README.md

 Computer Engineering Project Lab
 Texas Tech Electrical and Computer Engineering

-This repository details a signal processing program that captures and interprets signal from a digital piano interprets it.
-After intepreting the signal, the program displays the note played in the sample signal and the degree of mistune from a user-provided note.
+This repository details a signal processing program that captures and interprets signal from a digital piano After intepreting the signal, the program displays the note played in the sample signal and the degree of mistune from a user-provided note.

 This program utilizes FFTW open-source software http://www.fftw.org/